imazen/resizer-web/content/docs/process-and-cache.md

 # Independent processing and caching

-The ImageResizer HttpModule offers two independently controlled set of behaviors.
-Processing, and caching.
+The ImageResizer HttpModule offers two independently controlled sets of behaviors - processing, and caching.

 Caching can work with any file type, and is ideal if you have a VirtualPathProvider that gets its data from a high-latency source like S3, Azure, or SQL.
 The caching layer isn't (yet) designed for output caching aspx pages, but you can give it a delegate that writes a stream, so it's quite flexible and can be reused.